 Out of over 15 million minimally invasive cosmetic procedures performed in 2017, Botox was performed more than any other.

-Botox is a quick and relatively pain-free procedure that minimizes the visible signs of aging.
-If you don’t like the idea of going under the knife to take years off your face, Botox is the perfect alternative.
+Anti-wrinkle treatment is a quick and relatively pain-free procedure that minimizes the visible signs of aging.
+If you don’t like the idea of going under the knife to take years off your face, anti-wrinkle treatment is the perfect alternative.

-We’ve gathered 10 items that you should know before getting Botox injections.
+We’ve gathered 10 items that you should know before getting anti-wrinkle injections.
 Keep reading to find out more

-Before getting Botox, a Botox clinic should offer a consultation.
+Before getting anti-wrinkle treatment, a facial aesthetics clinic should offer a consultation.

 A professional will ask you to smile, frown and raise your eyebrows.
 These expressions show them how your face naturally moves so they can place injections correctly.